 AM/CM: Bernd Schneider

-Nicknamed Schnix by fans and teammates, Schneider started out at his hometown club Carl Zeiss Jena and made a name for himself during his decade-long stint at Bayer Leverkusen.
+Nicknamed Schnix by fans and teammates, Schneider started out at his hometown club Carl Zeiss Jena in East Germany and made a name for himself during his decade-long stint at Bayer Leverkusen.
 He earned the nickname "The White Brazilian" for his dribbling and passing skills as well as his accurate free kicks and corners.
-Capped 81 times.
+Capped 81 times for Die Mannschaft.
 He was a key player at the WC Finals in 2006.

 CM: Yıldıray Baştürk

 Born in Germany of Turkish ancestry.
 He is best remembered for his most successful years at Leverkusen.
 He was the playmaker of a great Leverkusen that finished second in the German league, the German Cup and the 2002 Champions League Final.
 That same year, he led Turkey to the semi-final of the WC in Japan/Korea.
 He also played Wattenscheid 09, VfL Bochum, Hertha BSC, VfB Stuttgart and English club Blackburn Rovers.

 He spent most of his career with Bayer Leverkusen, with whom he won the UEFA Cup in 1988, and won 11 caps for West Germany, scoring once.

 ST: Stefan Kießling (Germany)

 He made his professional debut for Nürnberg as a 19-year-old in 2003 before being sold to Bayer Leverkusen in the summer of 2006.
 A German international since 2007, Kießling has earned six caps, failing to score a goal at the senior level.
 He represented Germany at the 2010 World Cup in South Africa, featuring in two matches for the eventual third-place side.